 Question 3: Give a brief description of the trend towards social realism in Kannada drama.
 Can you find equivalences in drama in other Indian languages?
 Give examples.

-Kannada is almost as old as Tamil, the truest of the Dravidian family.
-Initially the area of the Kannada speech extended much further to the north than the present Karnataka, but it was pushed back by the Indo-Aryan Marathi.
-The early (pre-800 AD) bits and pieces of Kannada literature that are available are insufficient to lay claims to the literature’s origins.
+Kannada, the purest of the Dravidian family, is almost as old as Tamil.
+The Kannada language used to spread considerably farther north than what is now Karnataka, but it was forced back by the Indo-Aryan Marathi.
+The earliest bits and pieces of Kannada literature extant (pre-800 AD) are inadequate to stake a claim to the genre’s origins.

-Samskara is Janus-faced.
-It looks back at Indian tradition and makes full use of its resources and patterns; and at the same time it looks forward to modern times and focuses on the modem man’s search for his true self, true identity.
-A sensitive individual living in a culture such as ours, which is in a stage of transition has necessarily to face the crisis of identity that Pranesacharya had to face.
-Ours is also an age of evasion and it takes some strength of character to own up our responsibility for what we have done and its consequences.
-Moreover, when values are in a state of flux, decision-making becomes even more difficult.
+Samskara possess multiple traits or characteristics that are completely contradictory.
+It looks back at Indian culture, utilising all of its resources and patterns, while also looking forward to current times, focusing on the modern man’s search for his genuine self, true identity.
+A sensitive individual living in a civilization in change, such as ours, would inevitably suffer the crisis of identity that Pranesacharya experienced.
+Ours is also an era of denial, and it requires a certain amount of courage to accept responsibility for what we’ve done and the repercussions of our actions.
+Furthermore, when values are in change, making decisions becomes much more challenging.

-Yes, definitely we find equivalences in drama in other Indian languages.
+Yes, we do discover equivalences in other Indian languages’ theatre.